 II.
 Master Classes

-The pedagogical objective of the Master Classes is to offer an in-depth exposure to specialized topics, typically with an industrial and/or applied angle, or to topics which are novel and innovative, and not covered in any of the regular academic courses.
+The pedagogical objective of the Master Classes is to offer in-depth exposure to specialized topics, typically with an industrial and/or applied angle, or to topics which are novel and innovative, and not covered in any of the regular academic courses.
 Master Classes are intensive seminars, affording students the ability to balance their academic learning with best-practices from engineers in professional exercise, or affording students the ability to confront themselves with the frontiers of scientific research.
 Students must validate the Master Classes by the presence (mandatory) and by participation.

 - Life Cycle Analysis